verbb/gift-voucher/docs/developers/events.md

 });
 ```

-### The `beforeSaveVoucherType` event
+### The `beforeSaveVoucherType` Event
-Plugins can get notified before a voucher type is being saved.
+The event that is triggered before a voucher type is being saved.

 ```php
 use verbb\giftvoucher\events\VoucherTypeEvent;